-All Your Cards, Together
+Access All Your Cards, Together

-On the Cards page, your assigned cards can be sorted by board or due date.
-You can choose to show cards from all of your teams or just a selected team, and filter for when the cards were last active – last day, week, month, year, or all (which might invoke the Ghost of Forgotten Projects Past.)
+On the Cards page, your assigned cards can be sorted by Trello board or by due date.
+You can choose to show cards across multiple teams or just a selected team, and filter for when the cards were last active—in the last day, week, month, year, or all (which might invoke the Ghost of Forgotten Projects Past.)

 Get Your Lists Sorted Out

-Watch as the cards on that lucky list magically organize themselves, cascading by due date.
+Watch as the cards on that lucky list magically organize themselves, cascading by their due date.
 (Cards marked done and cards without dates appear at the bottom.)
-This will sort the cards for everyone on the list, but everyone being aware of upcoming deadlines is what a shared perspective is all about.
+This will sort the cards for everyone on the list, and enables everyone to be aware of upcoming deadlines.
+Now that's what a shared perspective is all about.

 Q Is Just For You